anoma/taiga/book/src/validity-predicates.md

    ...
 }
 ```
-From this gadget representing the circuit, we can compute a proof and verify it with the verifier key:
+From this gadget representing the VP constraints, we can compute the VP proof and verify it:
 ```rust
 // creation of the VP
 let mut vp = TrivialValidityPredicate::<CP> { input_notes, output_notes };